-It was agreed that similar contacts would be made with farmers in 2019, if the group identified any fields with Curlew (or Lapwing) nests or chicks, but unfortunately no nest sites were located in that year, or 2020.
-Almost all group members are willing to visit farmers to discuss the presence of nests, preferably with someone familiar with farming and the farmers in the area, and this will be pursued in 2021 if nest sites are located.
+It was agreed that similar contacts would be made with farmers in 2019, if the group identified any fields with Curlew (or Lapwing) nests or chicks, but unfortunately no nest sites were located in that year, or in 2020 or 2021.
+Almost all group members are willing to visit farmers to discuss the presence of nests, preferably with someone familiar with farming and the farmers in the area, and this will be pursued in 2022 if nest sites are located.